emarro/emarro.github.io/_posts/2023-06-28-iterative-methods.md

 {: .prompt-tip}

 ### Takeaways
-Solving a system of linear equations where $A$ is a binary triangular matrix can be done much faster than for a many other classes of $A$.
+Solving a system of linear equations where $A$ is a binary triangular matrix can be done much faster than for many other classes of $A$.
 By taking advantage of the structure of $A$, we can formulate it as a vector addition (well, subtraction really) and avoid having to run some other, costlier algorithm.
 This includes taking the inverse, while taking the inverse gives us the exact same answer and even shows the same structure we leveraged, we can never beat the previous method since taking the inverse of a matrix is much more costly ($O(n^3)$-ish).
 For large $n$, this would obviously lead to a massive difference in run time.
 I hope this illustrates just how important the structure of the matrix can be when trying to solve a problem with it.
 > While we looked at the extreme case where $A$ was a binary triangular matrix, we can also find fast algorithms to solve $Ax = b$ where $A$ is a real-valued triangular matrix.
 This implies that if we can find a fast way to transform a matrix into a triangular matrix, we can solve $Ax = b$ quickly.
 We'll see this come into effect when we talk about matrix decompositions.
 {: .prompt-info}